 The Literate Camp

 And then, I thought, that over here there are those in the “literate camp.”
 Literacy statistics can be a bit tricky since different countries have different standards of how they define someone as being “literate.”
-That is why China claims to have a literacy rate of 95% and India claims to have a 78% literacy rate, while the United States hovers at right around 86%.
+That is why China claims to have a literacy rate of 95% while the United States hovers at right around 86%.
 However it is specifically defined, these “book cultures” place great value in formal education and this is not just a recent phenomenon.
 If you venture into China’s capital of Beijing, for example, you can’t go 500 feet without seeing a reminder of China’s ancient past that glorifies literature, calligraphy, and scholastic achievement.
 People in the literate camp are persuaded by conceptual explanations of how the world works.